thephpleague/omnipay-sagepay/README.md

 $request->getData();

 // Save the final transactionReference against the transaction in the database.
 It will
-// be needed if you want to capture the payment (for an authorize) or void or refund the
+// be needed if you want to capture the payment (for an authorize) or void or refund or
-// payment later.
+// repeat the payment later.
 $finalTransactionReference = $response->getTransactionReference();

 // The payment or authorisation result: